-1. Developing the Present Levels of Performance Statement
+1. Developing the Present Level of Academic Achievement and Functional Performance (PLAAFP)

 2. Identifying the Goals and Objectives

-3. Aligning Lessons With the Standards
+3. Aligning Lessons with the Standards

-4. Progress Monitoring
+4. Monitoring Progress

 Progress reporting for each student comes from multiple sources and covers many areas of the learner’s educational needs.
 Reporting on student progress ensures fidelity while facilitating accountability and compliance throughout the IEP process.
 Teams can save valuable time using a centralized data collection and analysis system.